Familialism: New Zealand

 Family values politics reached their apex under the social conservative administration of the Third National Government (1975–84), widely criticised for its populist and social conservative views about abortion and homosexuality.
 Under the Fourth Labour Government (1984–90), homosexuality was decriminalised and abortion access became easier to obtain.

 In the early 1990s, New Zealand reformed its electoral system, replacing the first-past-the-post electoral system with the Mixed Member Proportional system.
 This provided a particular impetus to the formation of separatist conservative Christian political parties, disgruntled at the Fourth National Government (1990–99), which seemed to embrace bipartisan social liberalism to offset Labour's earlier appeal to social liberal voters.
 Such parties tried to recruit conservative Christian voters to blunt social liberal legislative reforms, but had meagre success in doing so.
 During the tenure of Fifth Labour Government (1999–2008), prostitution law reform (2003), same-sex civil unions (2005) and the repeal of laws that permitted parental corporal punishment of children (2007) became law.

 At present, Family First New Zealand, a 'non-partisan' social conservative lobby group, operates to try to forestall further legislative reforms such as same-sex marriage and same-sex adoption.
 In 2005, conservative Christians tried to pre-emptively ban same-sex marriage in New Zealand through alterations to the New Zealand Bill of Rights Act 1990, but the bill failed 47 votes to 73 at its first reading.
 At most, the only durable success such organisations can claim in New Zealand is the continuing criminality of cannabis possession and use under New Zealand's Misuse of Drugs Act 1975.

 Russia

 Federal law of Russian Federation no. 436-FZ of 2010-12-23 "On Protecting Children from Information Harmful to Their Health and Development" lists information "negating family values and forming disrespect to parents and/or other family members" as information not suitable for children ("18+" rating).
 It does not contain any separate definition of family values.

 Singapore

 Singapore's main political party, the People's Action Party, promotes family values intensively.
+Former Prime Minister Lee Hsien Loong said that "The family is the basic building block of our society. [...]
+And by "family" in Singapore, we mean one man, one woman, marrying, having children and bringing up children within that framework of a stable family unit."

 One MP has described the nature of family values in the city-state as "almost Victorian in nature".
-The Singaporean legal system bans homosexual acts.
+The government is opposed to same-sex adoption.
 The Singaporean justice system uses corporal punishment.